thebuzzstop/StateEngineCrank/docs/_source/StateEngineCrank.rst

     * State transition functions.

 #.
 Create state based design using PlantUML.

+    * Recommended usage is to incorporate the PlantUML in the header of the source file which will implement the state logic.

 #.
 Run State Engine Crank on the PlantUML.

+    * *The Crank* will search for the PlantUML @startuml and @enduml markers.
+    * *The Crank* will generate all necessary source infrastructure.

 #.
 State Engine Crank:

     * Parses the source file containing the PlantUML for known markers indicating the presence of a previous run.